 - Dark molasses may be boiled and concentrated so that even more sugar can be extracted.
 The final syrup is known as blackstrap molasses.
 It's the darkest in colour of all the syrups and the least sweet (although it still contains dissolved sugar, or sucrose).
 It also contains the highest concentration of dissolved nutrients.

 Many types of vinegar exist.
 Common varieties include white, malt, wine, rice, apple cider, and balsamic vinegar.
-There are many other kinds that can be explored.
-All varieties consist of a dilute solution of acetic acid in water, but the presence of other chemicals gives the different types of vinegar distinct flavours.
+All of the varieties consist of a dilute solution of acetic acid in water, but the presence of other chemicals gives the different types of vinegar their distinct flavour.